 • Soil is the classic Mokelumne River fine sandy loam in the Tokay series.

-• Fruit quality has historically been rated very high winery clients, which have included Bogle Vineyards, Charles Krug Winery, Guild Winery, Allied Grape Growers, Paul Masson and Bronco Wine Co.
+• Fruit quality has historically been rated very high by winery clients, which have included Bogle Vineyards, Charles Krug Winery, Guild Winery, Allied Grape Growers, Paul Masson, and Bronco Wine Co.

 Katushas' Vineyard, Zinfandel

 Wineries: Bedrock Wine Co.

 • This small block of predominantly own-rooted Zinfandel, sitting just east of Rauser Vineyard and across Schmiedt Road from Kirschenmann Vineyard, was purchased by Bedrock Wine Co.'s Morgan Twain-Peterson in 2014.

 • Vineyard is farmed towards "greatest sustainability" with cover crops and insectary flowers grown to attract beneficial insects, predatory insects are released to address vineyard pests, and minimal tillage is practiced.

 Lizzy James Vineyard, Zinfandel

 Vineyard name: Lizzy James Vineyard